Michael Harris II Player Props: Braves vs. Twins

 Michael Harris II At The Plate

-- Harris II is batting .260 with 10 doubles, a triple, six home runs and 13 walks.
+- Harris II has 10 doubles, a triple, seven home runs and 13 walks while hitting .260.

-- In 58.9% of his games this year (33 of 56), Harris II has picked up at least one hit, and in nine of those games (16.1%) he recorded more than one.

-- Looking at the 56 games he has played this season, he's hit a home run in six of them (10.7%), and in 2.9% of his trips to the plate.
+- Looking at the 57 games he has played this season, he's hit a long ball in seven of them (12.3%), and in 3.3% of his trips to the dish.

-- In 12 games this year (21.4%), Harris II has picked up an RBI, and in five of those games (8.9%) he had more than one.
-He has also driven home three or more of his team's runs in three contests.
+- In 22.8% of his games this season, Harris II has had at least one RBI.
+He's picked up more than one in 8.8% and driven in three or more of his team's runs in three contests.

-- In 30.4% of his games this season, he has scored at least once.
-And he's had six games with multiple runs (10.7%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.